mfsjr/manifold-dx/README.md

 	by traversing to the top of the application state, e.g., 'appState.bowler.first'.

-	3. Since every piece of the application state has a unique name, we can use it as a key in a map where the values are React components that need to update when that property is changed by an action.
+	3. Since every piece of the application state has a unique name, we can use it as a key in a map where the values contain React components that need to update when that property is changed by an action.

 	4. Our HOC has generic api's for populating the map as well.